roydejong/Twig-Gettext-Extractor/README.md

 - This fork has been designed for **compatibility with version 2 of twig**.
 It's a bit of a hack, but it works.
 - Removed symfony dependencies which might make it a bit easier to install.
-- You can add "dummy filters" via a `--filter` parameter to prevent the extractor from breaking when it encounters user-defined filters that would cause template parsing to break.
+- You can add "dummy filters" via a `--filter` parameter to prevent the extractor from breaking when it encounters user-defined filters that would cause template parsing to break (HINT: add this *before* the `--files` part of the extractor command).
 - If extraction fails for whatever reason, a log file will be dumped to the directory in which the gettext extractor library lives.

 This fork is available on Packagist as a composer package for your convenience: